top of page

 We invite you to join our Facebook Group to keep up with new reviews, updates on new titles, and press news.

-Annual White Pine Press Poetry Prize for his manuscript Inquest.
-Selected by final judge Gail Wronsky, the book will be published in the fall of 2025.
-Mr. McGriff also receives a cash prize of one thousand dollars.
+White Pine Press is pleased to announce that Elizabeth Chapman has been awarded the thirty-first Annual White Pine Press Poetry Prize for her manuscript Our Long Float.
+Selected by final judge Hélène Cardona, the book will be published in the fall of 2026.
+Ms. Chapman also receives a cash prize of one thousand dollars.

-The Judge, Gail Wronsky, says of Inquest:
+The Judge, Hélène Cardona says of Our Long Float:

 Let's stay in touch!